Refreshing Symbols for Renewal

 And I’m not just talking about birthing new life – like human life – although that is certainly a theme for Uranus – I’m also talking about creating new life in our career, our finances, our emotions, creative ideas, etc. Get more about Uranus Symbolic Meanings here.

-Symbols for Renewal in the Animal Kingdom
+Animals as Symbols for Renewal

 We can look on a more terrestrial level for symbols of renewal.
 Namely, the animal kingdom.
 Nature and her creatures are phenomenal educators of how to focus.
 Nature offers a spectacular model for oodles of great concepts and positive attributes.